 TIP: There is no guesswork with my challenges.
 Remember, that purchase I made with 50 challenges?
 That resource would list things like craft sticks, but I had no idea how many.
 Details about how many for each group will always be on my prep page so you will know exactly what to set up.
 And, of course, you are free to alter those materials as needed.

 What else is included in all my STEM resources?
-The two pages at the bottom of the image above are showing you a scoring rubric and the constraints of the task.
+These two pages are showing you a scoring rubric and the constraints of the task.
 These are both editable!
 Tweak the wording to suit your age level or your own rules for the task.
 Since the constraints are editable you can make the task easier or harder.

 The scoring rubric is an option you can try.
 These are not generic forms.
 Each one has been designed for the particular task in the resource!